afaaaq85/afaaaq85/README.md

 # 💫Hi, I am Afaq Ahmed,
-I'm a final year student in Air University, pursuing a Bachelor's degree in Computer Science.
-My current focus is on mastering the MERN stack.
-While I'm primarily interested in full-stack development, my current role involves working as a frontend developer specializing in React JS.
-I enjoy working on the client-side of applications, building intuitive and responsive interfaces that users love.
+I'm a fresh graduate from Air University in BSCS.
+I'm primarily focused in full-stack development, my current role involves working as a frontend developer specializing in React JS, NextJS, Bootstrap, TailwindCSS while Backend in NodeJS, MongoDB and SQL.
 In my free time, I love to experiment with new technologies and frameworks, and I'm always looking for ways to improve my skills.
 I'm a firm believer in continuous learning, and I'm committed to staying up-to-date with the latest developments in the world of softwares.

 ## 🌐 Socials: